 PostDoc Survivable DC Power Systems for Ships

-How to guarantee the availability of power and energy on board of a ship with a DC electric power system?
+How can we guarantee the availability of power and energy on board a ship with a DC electric power system?
+Join TU Delft to design fault-tolerant DC architectures that keep ships operational under extreme conditions, and help shape the sustainable, safe and resilient fleets of the future.

 Job description

-The candidate will work at the Delft University of Technology, in the Department of Maritime & Transport Technology, in the Group on Sustainable Drive and Energy Systems under the supervision and guidance of experts in electrical and marine engineering, Dr. Henk Polinder and Dr. Andrea Coraddu.
-Keyword: shipdrivemenens.
+You will be part of the Sustainable Drive & Energy Systems group within the Department of Maritime & Transport Technology at TU Delft.
+The group focuses on the maritime sector’s role in the global energy transition, developing sustainable propulsion technologies and advancing renewable energy generation at sea.
+You will work under the supervision and guidance of experts in electrical and marine engineering, Dr. Henk Polinder and Dr. Andrea Coraddu.

 Job requirements